KiranRoss1999/Employee-Payroll-Tracker/README.md

 ## Installation
 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/KiranRoss1999/Professional-Portfolio.git`
+1. Clone the repository: `git clone https://github.com/KiranRoss1999/Employee-Payroll-Tracker.git`
-2. Navigate to the project's directory: `cd Professional-Portfolio`
+2. Navigate to the project's directory: `cd Payroll Tracker`
 3. Open the index.html file in your browser.

 ## Mock-Up